-Monroe City Police report
+Monroe City Police Report

-Officers responded to North Main St. for a non-injury Motor Vehicle Crash.
+Quintanilla, Yessica of NC was cited for Failure to Register Motor Vehicle, Speeding (16-20 over), Failure to show proof of insurance.

-Officers were dispatched to West Summer St for a peace disturbance.
-Officers made contact with all individuals involved without further incident.
+Officers were dispatched to East Cleveland for a peace disturbance.
+Officers made contact with individuals without further incident.

-Officers responded to South Davis St. for a peace disturbance.
-Officers made contact with all individuals involved without further incident.

-Officers took a report of a non-injury Motor Vehicle Crash on Business Highway 24/36.

-Officers responded to West Dover for a peace disturbance.
-Officers made contact with the individual involved without further incident.
+Officers responded to the Dug Out for a peace disturbance.
+Officers made contact with individual without further incident.

 (0) comments